pkia/Twitter_Threat_Scanner/README.md

 ### Deployment:
-Deployed as a containerized web application http://tweetguard.me
+Deployed as a containerized web application on Azure http://tweetguard.me